Crossing Probabilities of Multiple Ising Interfaces: Crossing Probabilities in the Critical Ising Model

-To establish the convergence globally, that is, without a cutoff time, we need three pieces of input: \begin{enumerate}[label = (\arabic*), ref = (\arabic*)] \item the local convergence, as explained above; \item the fact that the limiting process $\tilde{\eta}$ of $\varphi(\eta^{\delta})$ is continuous up to and including the swallowing time $T$ of the marked points; and \item the fact that the Loewner chain $\eta$ is continuous up to and including the swallowing time $T$. \end{enumerate} With these three pieces of input at hand, we know that $\tilde{\eta}$ has the same law as $\eta$ up to the cutoff time $T^r$ by~\ref{1}, and letting $r\to 0$, we find that $\tilde{\eta}$ and $\eta$ have the same law up to and including $T$ because of~\ref{2} and~\ref{3}.
-Among the three pieces of input, we have the local convergence~\ref{1} from~\cite{IzyurovIsingMultiplyConnectedDomains}.
-The continuity of the scaling limit~\ref{2} is a consequence of the Russo-Seymour-Welsh estimate for the Ising model from~\cite[Corollary~1.7]{ChelkakDuminilHonglerCrossingprobaFKIsing} combined with the results in~\cite{AizenmanBurchardHolderRegularity, KemppainenSmirnovRandomCurves}, as argued in~\cite[Remark~3.2]{IzyurovObservableFree}.
-Finally, we established the (rather non-trivial) continuity of the Loewner chain~\ref{3} in Theorem~\ref{thm::loewner_Ztotal_continuity} in the previous section.
-In summary, we have proven the following proposition.
+\item the fact that the Loewner chain $\eta$ is continuous up to and including the same swallowing time~\eqref{eq:total_swallowing_time}. \end{enumerate} With these three facts at hand, we know that $\tilde{\eta}_j$ has the same law as $\eta$ up to the cutoff time $T_r$ by~Input~\ref{1}, and letting $r\to 0$, we find that $\tilde{\eta}_j$ and $\eta$ have the same law up to and including $T$ thanks to of~Inputs~\ref{2} and~\ref{3}.
+Among the three pieces of input, we have the local convergence (Input~\ref{1}) from~\cite{IzyurovIsingMultiplyConnectedDomains} and~\cite{KemppainenSmirnovRandomCurves}.
+The continuity of the scaling limit (Input~\ref{2}) is a consequence of the Russo-Seymour-Welsh estimate for the Ising model from~\cite[Corollary~1.7]{ChelkakDuminilHonglerCrossingprobaFKIsing} combined with the results in~\cite{AizenmanBurchardHolderRegularity, KemppainenSmirnovRandomCurves}, as argued in~\cite[Remark~3.2]{IzyurovObservableFree}.
+Finally, we established the (non-trivial) continuity of the Loewner chain $\eta$ (Input~\ref{3}) in Theorem~\ref{thm::loewner_Ztotal_continuity} in the previous section.
+In summary, we have the following convergence.